SnapGen++: Unleashing Diffusion Transformers for Efficient High-Fidelity Image Generation on Edge Devices: Related Work

 \textbf{Step Distillation.} Step distillation accelerates diffusion inference by compressing multi-step sampling into a few denoising iterations~\cite{salimans2022progressive, song2023consistency, lin2024sdxllightning, yin2024improved, xu2024ufogen, bandyopadhyay2025sd35flash}.
-Progressive Distillation~\cite{salimans2022progressive, meng2022on} first showed that student models can learn from intermediate teacher trajectories, while Consistency and Phase Consistency Models~\cite{song2023consistency, wang2024phased} enhance stability by enforcing cross-step prediction consistency.
-Adversarial Diffusion Distillation (ADD)~\cite{lin2024sdxllightning} introduces GAN-style objectives for few-step, high-fidelity synthesis, and Distribution Matching Distillation (DMD)~\cite{yin2024onestep,yin2024improved} aligns teacher–student noise distributions for improved perceptual quality.
-Recent works such as UFOGen~\cite{xu2024ufogen}, SANA-Sprint~\cite{chen2025sanasprint}, and SD3.5-Flash~\cite{bandyopadhyay2025sd35flash} combine distillation with architectural optimizations for near real-time generation.
+Progressive Distillation~\cite{salimans2022progressive, meng2022on} first showed that student models can learn from intermediate teacher trajectories, while Consistency Models~\cite{song2023consistency, wang2024phased, chen2025sanasprint} enhance stability by enforcing cross-step prediction consistency.
+Adversarial Distillation~\cite{lin2024sdxllightning, xu2024ufogen} introduces GAN-style objectives for few-step, high-fidelity synthesis.
+Distribution Matching Distillation (DMD)~\cite{yin2024onestep,yin2024improved} aligns teacher–student noise distributions for improved perceptual quality, and has been widely adopted due to its simplicity and effectiveness~\cite{yin2025causvid, huang2025selfforcing, bandyopadhyay2025sd35flash}.